 Coreness — Platform for Automation and AI Solutions

-🔧 For advanced users: Advanced Documentation — architecture, plugins, deployment
+🔧 For advanced users: Advanced Documentation — architecture, plugins

 ⚡ Documentation Table of Contents